winnow-rs/winnow/CONTRIBUTING.md

   conversion are inherent functions on `Parser`.  `Parser::verify` is an example of some nuance as the logic is coupled to the `Parser` its applied to.
+- Combinators that directly process tokens must support complete vs streaming parsing.
+- Combinators that process `0..` tokens have a `0` suffix, `1..` tokens have a `1` suffix, and ranged parsers have a `_m_n` suffix.

 ### Process